-Control Panel modules are calibrated at the factory for even brightness and color balance.
-Individual module illumination levels cannot be adjusted in the field.
+The Control Panel is calibrated at the factory for even brightness and color balance.
+Individual panel area illumination levels cannot be adjusted in the field.
 However, the relative brightness of button tally, source name displays, and text displays can be adjusted on a global basis to meet individual requirements (for example, to accommodate varying ambient room lighting levels).